chabymanow/3d-card/README.md

 It is a card on a HTML page which is moving, rotating with the mouse.
 Just hover the cursor to the card and it will be turn to 3D card and rotating.

+There are 3 HTML files.
+The `index.html` just a page with two link to the two other HTML page.
+Nothing to see here.

-There is 2 HTML files.
-The `index.html` is a multiple card demo.
+The `star_wars.html` is a multiple card demo with some kind of Star Wars theme.
 There is 3 different card and the effect run on each card when the cursor hovering on it.

 The `laptop.html` is a single card, a product card demo with product image, a short description and the price on it.
 And a button off course.

 ---